daredloco/live-controls/README.md

 ## Crypto
-A class handling cryptography like encrypted database entries and such
+A System handling cryptography like encrypted database entries and such

 ### Todo
 - Add encryptor/decryptor
 - Add "EncryptedModel" which would transform encrypted database entries to normal models and viseversa

-## Utils Classes
+## Utils Systemes
-A class with different utilities to make life easier, can be everything that doesn't fit into the other classes
+A System with different utilities to make life easier, can be everything that doesn't fit into the other Systemes

 ### Todo
 - ?